impredicative/gec/README.md

 ## Roadmap
 * Add commands `check.dec`, `check.enc`, and `check` to check file sizes, also during `commit`.
+* Try implementing a `mv` command to rename a repo both locally and remotely.
+* Add installation instructions for gocryptfs.
+* Test with latest release of gocryptfs.
 * Consider rewriting using Golang.